 “Sorry… about the fingers.”
 I attempted to recover.
-“What.. ah… what brings you to Tahiti?”
+“What… ah… what are you doing in Tahiti?”

 “My kid sister’s getting married there.”

 “Sounds thrilling,” he interrupted, my cheeks turning red with embarrassment as I realized he was annoyed and silencing me.
 “I’m going to try to get some sleep now.”

-‘You smug bastard…’ I thought, turning my head and closing my own eyes as I reclined back.
+‘You smug bastard…’ I thought, closing my own eyes as I reclined back.
 ‘Hope those fingers bruise.’

 She was all of five feet tall, a hundred pounds if she was soaking wet.
 Her skin was leather.
-The boxed blonde hair on her head had grown out about three inches to expose her grey and dark roots, and her voice was low and full of grit that I could only imagine came from a lifetime of cigarettes and parties.
+The boxed blonde hair on her head had grown out about three inches to expose grey and dark roots, and her voice was low and full of grit I could only imagine came from a lifetime of cigarettes and parties.
 “Can I get you two somethin’ to drink?”

-Still staring at me he said, “Two coffees and a couple of menus please.”
+Still staring at me, he said, “Two coffees and a couple of menus please.”

 “I don’t mean to make you nervous, it’s just really hard to look away.
 You’re very wonderful to look at.”